lizmat/articles/cases-of-UPPER-6.md

 }
 say $_ ~ "foo";
 ```
-> The class names for these control exceptions can be determined from titlecasing the name of the feature, and then prefixing with `CX::`.
+> The class names for these control exceptions can be determined from [title casing](https://en.wikipedia.org/wiki/Title_case) the name of the feature, and then prefixing with `CX::`.
 So "warn" throws an instance of the `CX::Warn` class.

 which would just show:
 ```